OlofMorra/microsoft-durable-task-issue-148/README.md

 Trying to reproduce the issue [#148](https://github.com/microsoft/durabletask-dotnet/issues/148) in a clean repo.

 ## Run to reproduce error
+Run from root
 ```shell
 cd DurableFunctionsRepro && func start
 ```

 ## Fix for error
-Comment in _Target_ group with name _CopyGrpcNativeAssetsToOutDir_ and run from root
+Comment in _Target_ group with name _CopyGrpcNativeAssetsToOutDir_ in [DurableFunctionsRepro.csproj](DurableFunctionsRepro/DurableFunctionsRepro.csproj) and run from root
 ```shell
 cd DurableFunctionsRepro && func start
 ```